true-directive/material-grid/README.md

       this._settings.rowHeight = 38;
       this._settings.appearance.verticalLines = false;

+      // Adapt for screen width
+      this._settings.columnAutoWidth = true;

       // Allow user to edit cell value by clicking on the focused cell this._settings.editorShowMode = TD.EditorShowMode.ON_CLICK_FOCUSED;